 If using solo ads for affiliate marketing is your strategy, make sure the solo ad sales funnel is strong and has the necessary components like tripwire offers, email drip campaigns, and retargeting to maximize the ROI.

 Check this Solo Ads Rolodex to get details of over forty best solo ad suppliers.
-It includes details like positive to negative reviews and the average cost per click ratios, and percentages of ‘I got sales’ and tier 1 traffic.
+It includes positive to negative reviews, average cost-per-click ratios, and percentages of ‘I got sales’ and tier 1 traffic.

 Get started on Google ads

 Getting started on Google ads is also easier.
 Google often provides a free coupon code.
 Ensure to research online or check your email address associated with Google Analytics for any special Google ads coupons.
-Depending on your location, you would get $150, $100, or $75 vouchers.
+You would get $150, $100, or $75 vouchers depending on your location.